Eddie Rosario Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.64).
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- The Twins surrender the fifth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to allow the sixth-fewest home runs in baseball (79 total, one per game).

-- The right-hander's most recent appearance was on Wednesday against the Boston Red Sox, when he threw five innings, surrendering three earned runs while allowing six hits.
+- His last time out came on Thursday against the Boston Red Sox, when the right-hander went nine scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.